10 Boating Tips The Ultimate Beginner’s Guide

 A life jacket will protect you from drowning and allow others to spot and help you when you fall into the water.

-If you plan to bring your pet on board, you should buy them a life jacket as they may drown in strong waves.
+If you plan to bring your pet on board, buy them a life jacket, as they may drown in strong waves.

 Other safety equipment when boating includes anchors and lines, fire extinguishers, pumps, compasses, paddles, air horns, cellphone or marine radio, and floating water torches.

-Another crucial safety aspect is to provide proper care and maintenance to the boat.
-This includes general cleaning, checking the oil and batteries, winterizing the boat, regular engine inspection, and more.
+Another crucial safety aspect is proper boat care and maintenance.
+This includes general cleaning, checking the oil and batteries, winterizing the boat, and regular engine inspection.

 3. Remember to Watch the Weather